 Closed Session ended at 4:31.

 Return from Closed Session.
 The Motion by Martel that we accept the letter of resignation from Tom Persons as Director of Torch Lake Township EMS dated October 12, 2018, and that he will continue as EMT on October 19th and 20th and be available after that if needed until October 31st.
 At that time, we will reevaluate his status.
 The Motion was seconded and passed 5-0 roll call vote.
 David Cutway will be Acting Director until a new Director is appointed.
-He will work two 4-hour sessions a week, taking care of paper work, attending meetings, etc.
+He will work two 4-hour sessions a week, taking care of paper work, attending meetings, etc. and his salary will be $1300 per month.

 Public Comments: None